WeZZard/MyWorks/2023-08-10-swift-macro-revisited-traps-and-pitfalls/index.md

 ```

 From the macro expansion shown above, we can learn that if we pass a
-non-optional value to `foo`, the `bar` would only be printed once.
+non-optional value to `foo`, the `bar` will only be printed once.
 This is
 because the `return` statement involved by the macro expansion would break
 the outer loop.

 However, the `#unwrap` macro's name only conveys the purpose of unwrapping
 optional values.
-This might cause the programmer that uses this macro to
+This might cause the programmer who uses this macro to
 think that returning from the applied site is an
 **unintentional behavior**.

-### Name Conflicts in Freestanding Macro
+### Name Conflicts in Freestanding Macros

 The odd mentioned above is not the only potential pitfall in the expansion
 that I gave for the `#unwrap` macro.
 One more pitfall here is that the